AVanDeBrook/PCAN-Capture/README.md

 Upon proper termination of the program, all used memory is freed and the PCAN USB device and API is uninitialized.
 This is not guaranteed to happen when the program exits irregularly e.g. keyboard interrupt.

 The following files are included in the `lib` folder:
+* `PCANBasic.dll`: Contains the actual implementation of the API.

+The PCANBasic header file has been moved to `inc`:
 * `PCANBasic.h`: Contains the basic API function prototypes, PCAN types, and enumerations for use with the API.
-* `PCANBasic.dll`: Contains the actual implementation of the API.

 # Building / Running
 This project can be built using Make, there is a `makefile` included in the `src` directory.